-Gwangjang Market Seoul:
+Visiting Gwangjang Market Seoul

 You can find kimbap all over South Korea.
-This is essentially the somewhat healthier Korean alternative to the sandwich, or tacos.
+This is essentially the somewhat healthier Korean alternative to the sandwich or tacos.
 The popular street food snack is comprised of a medley of rice and pickled vegetables that are wrapped in seaweed and served in neat little packages.

 “Mayak” in Korean means narcotic (!)
 Rest assured there are no drugs to be found in this delicacy.
 It is purely used on account of how addictive these scrummy snacks are!

-The server also gave me a little pot of raw onions fermented in soy sauce and vinegar which made a delicious accompaniment.
-The pancake was popular hundreds of years ago, and was literally known as “poor person’s pancake”.
+The server will also give you a little pot of raw onions fermented in soy sauce and vinegar which makes a delicious accompaniment.
+The pancake was popular hundreds of years ago and was literally known as the “poor person’s pancake”.

 Kalguksu is a yummy Korean knife-cut noodle soup.
 Some of the kalguksu vendors at Gwangjang have received international media attention for their sumptuous dishes and have a dedicated following of local patrons.

 Live octopus, or “Sannakji” is another delicacy here in South Korea, present at many of the stalls at Gwangjang Market.
 You can either eat a whole live baby octopus, or a small octopus that has been cut into pieces whilst alive (the tentacles are usually still squirming on the plate).